deangela/DM4173-Professional-Practices-Duff-SP18/schedule.md

 <tr>
 <td><strong>May 8</strong></td>
-<td>Read the followoing and post your response on the designated slack channels.
+<td>Read the following and post your response on the designated slack channels.
 Do not write summaries.
 In other words, do not regurgitate.
 Discuss any epiphanies or insights that occurred while reading, how it reflects your own process (or does not and why) or how it will inform or change your own process (or will not and why).<ul>

 <li><a href="http://charliehoehn.files.wordpress.com/2009/07/recession-proof-graduate1.pdf" target="_blank">Recession-Proof Graduate: Charlie Hoehn’s Guide To Getting Any Job Within A Year Of  Finishing College</a> by Charlie Hoehn
 <li><a href="http://www.fastcompany.com/magazine/162/average-time-spent-at-job-4-years?"  target="_blank">The Four-Year Career</a> by Anya Kamenetz</li>